Overview

 Based on the episode(s): The Cat and The Claw part I

-Two-Face has just robbed a bank and it's making his escape.
+Two-Face has just robbed a bank and is making his escape.
 Make him pay!

 Boss: Two-Face